particle-iot/docs/src/content/getting-started/console/console.md

 **Add Devices** allows a single device ID, or a file of device IDs, to be added to a product.
 Within the free sandbox, there is a limit of 100 devices.
 This is across all device types, and is further reduced by the non-product devices claimed by the product owner.

+If you wish to both unclaim and remove a device, always select **Unclaim device** first.
+If you remove the device from the product, it will no longer appear in the list.

+The [List Devices Tool](/tools/cloud-tools/list-devices) can be used to export a list of devices to a spreadsheet.

+The [Device Remove Tool](/tools/cloud-tools/device-remove/) can be used to simplify the process of removing multiple devices.

 ### Products SIM cards - sandbox